-These two verses establish a context for the fivefold ministry gifts named in verse 11.
+These two verses establish a context for the 5-fold ministry gifts named in verse 11.

-- •• Those ministries represented a giving of grace by Jesus Christ (vs. 7).
+- •• Those five ministries represent a giving of grace by Jesus Christ (vs. 7).

 - • apostles (Acts 14:14; see also 1 Thess.
 1:1 with 2:6)